 Olive Grove: Our full report

 The Olive Grove is a stylish guesthouse in Windhoek's Klein Windhoek suburb.Taking its name from the neighbouring grove of olive trees, the guesthouse is located in a renovated old house.
 It was opened in early 2004, and has become a favourite place to stay in Namibia's capital city.

+Wide sweeping stairs lead from the car park to the covered veranda where simple, well-crafted metal furniture is set up for dining, with an open-plan kitchen inside that helps create an air of informality.
 The Olive Grove prides itself on delicious, well-presented food from an à la carte menu which – unusually for a guesthouse – is available at both lunch and dinner.
-The meals we've enjoyed here have been generally excellent so while there are plenty of very good restaurants in Windhoek, we recommend at least one meal at the Olive Grove during your stay.
+The meals we've enjoyed here have been generally excellent, so while there are plenty of very good restaurants in Windhoek, we recommend at least one meal at the Olive Grove during your stay.

-- The five ‘luxury’ rooms (which we'd normally recommend) are on the first floor, reached either by outside stairs leading up to a large balcony or inside up a wooden staircase into a turret at the back of the house.
-These rooms are a little larger than those on the ground floor, and all open out onto the balcony where smart metal tables and chairs with comfortable cushions offer a relaxing place to sit under the cover of large sail awnings, as well as an alternative dining area.
+- The five "luxury" rooms (which we'd normally recommend) are on the first floor, reached either by outside stairs leading up to a large balcony or inside up a wooden staircase into a turret at the back of the house.
+These rooms are a little larger than those on the ground floor, and all open out onto the balcony where metal tables and chairs with comfortable cushions offer a relaxing place to sit under the cover of large sail awnings, as well as an alternative dining area.

-We look forward to a warm welcome by the very helpful team, and delicious food.
+The Olive Grove remains one of our favourite guesthouses in Windhoek.
+We have always received a warm welcome from the team here.
 Its contemporary style might not be to everyone’s taste, but well-appointed rooms and excellent service make this a very comfortable place to start or end your trip to Namibia.

-Ideal length of stay: One or two nights, usually at the start or end of your holiday in Namibia.
+- One or two nights, usually at the start or end of your holiday in Namibia.

-Directions: The guesthouse is at 20 Promenaden Road, in the Klein Windhoek suburb of Windhoek, about five minutes’ drive from the city centre, or 45 minutes from Windhoek International Airport.
+- The guesthouse is at 20 Promenaden Road, in the Klein Windhoek suburb of Windhoek, about five minutes’ drive from the city centre, or 45 minutes from Windhoek International Airport.

 - Self-drive or Fly-and-Transfer

 Food & drink